khchen/winim/tcclib/readme.md

-## How to Compiler by TCC (Tiny C Compiler)
+## How to Compile winim by Tiny C Compiler

-To compiler winim by TCC, of course you need to download the TCC compiler.
+To compile winim by TCC, of course you need to download the TCC.

 * http://download.savannah.gnu.org/releases/tinycc/